mikeathan/nodeherder/README.md

 - Test new logic in RegisterBridge
 - backup automations
 - device lifetime optimization : check if automations or metrics is enabled for device before sending event
-- device disabled not working !!!!
+- device disabled not working - DONE

 ## Features

-- Add schemes - living room with grouped devices
+- Add groups - living room with grouped devices - Done

 ## frontend

 - add type in device.expose for http data ?
 - add functionality to enable/disable a trigger
 - add log window in frontend
+- update frontend store in the dashboard groups in the ws response for rename,delete etc. in case the request is not successful
+- Same for other ws requests

 BUGS: